pedroggbcampos/Rasa-project/README.md

 7. Create a merge request.

 8. Your team lead will review the code & merge it to the main branch.

+9. If project is not finished, go back to step 2.

 ## Technologies
 * Python - version 3.7.9